mcguinness/node-lambda-oauth2-jwt-authorizer/README.md

 #### In (modern) browsers console with fetch

     fetch( '<url>', { method: 'POST', headers: { Authorization : 'Bearer <token>' }}).then(response => { console.log( response );});

+# Customizing the Authorizer

+This sample currently enforces scope-based access to API resources using the `scp` claim in the JWT.
+The `api:read` scope is required for `GET` requests and `api:write` scope for `POST`, `PUT`, `PATCH`, or `DELETE` requests.

+To add your own scopes and policies, update `index.js` with your authorization requirements.

+## Manual Deployment

+### Install Dependencies

+Run `npm install` to download all of the authorizer's dependent modules.
+This is a prerequisite for deployment as AWS Lambda requires these files to be included in the uploaded bundle.

+### Create Bundle

+You can create the bundle using `npm run zip`.
+This creates a oauth2-jwt-authorizer.zip deployment package in the `dist` folder with all the source, configuration and node modules AWS Lambda needs.

+### Create Lambda function

+Follow the instructions above to create the Lambda function.
+You can either upload the new .zip file directly or upload it to an S3 bucket.